Homemaking Tips Library: Advice / Ideas / Reference

 Always give way to the younger child.
 It is your duty to look after them instead of fretting them.

-Never retire without bidding the members of your family good night.
+Never retire without bidding the members of the family good night.

-Follow these suggestions and you will assist in making the members of your family happy as well as in benefiting them in many other ways.
+Follow these suggestions assist in making the members of your family happy as well as in benefiting them in many other ways.

 No calendar on hand?
-Here's an easy way to determine which months have 31 days & which have 30:
+Here's an easy method to determine which months have 31 days & which have 30:

-Count the months on your knuckles & the grooves between your knuckles.
-Leave out your thumb knuckle.
+Count the months on your knuckles & the grooves between each.
+Leave out thumb.

-Every month that lands on a knuckle is 31 days, every month that lands on a groove between them is 30 days (or 28 for February).
+Every month landing on a knuckle is 31 days, every month that lands on a groove between is 30 days (or 28 for February).

-Returning to first knuckle (the forefinger, remember--skip the thumb)
+Returning to first (the forefinger, remember--skip the thumb)

-Instead of moving right to left by starting with your forefinger, you could also start with your pinkie's knuckle and move left to right.
+Instead of moving right to left by starting with forefinger, one could also start on pinky knuckle and move left to right.
 Still works out the same.

 Cheat Sheet: Grammar In Rhyme